Quafadas/vecxt/site/docs/_docs/performance.md

 ### JS

-On Node, this stand ships with C BLAS.
+On Node, this shim ships with it's own C BLAS implementation.

 In browser / elsewhere, it's done in loop-unrolled native arrays.